krisnaajiep/laravel-expense-tracker-api/README.md

 ## Authentication

-The Expense Tracker API uses Bearer Token for authentication.
-You can generate a Expense Tracker Bearer Token by registering a new user.
+This API uses Bearer Token for authentication.
+You can generate an access token by registering a new user.

-You must include a Bearer Token in each request to the Expense Tracker API with the Authorization request header.
+You must include an access token in each request to the API with the Authorization request header.

 ### Authentication error response

-If a Bearer Token is missing, malformed, or invalid, you will receive an HTTP 401 Unauthorized response code.
+If an access Token is missing, malformed, or invalid, you will receive an HTTP 401 Unauthorized response code.

 ## HTTP Status Codes